calvinchankf/ASDKDemo/README.md

 ##### No more `storyboards` !!!

-- Actually when you are working in a big application, you might encounter [so many problems](https://www.youtube.com/watch?v=g6yz5oX5iWc) if you use storyboards related to storyboards.
+- When you are working in a big application, you might encounter [so many problems](https://www.youtube.com/watch?v=g6yz5oX5iWc) if you use storyboards.

 ##### About TableView